codejutsu1/fashion-fit/README.md

 # Fashion Fit

-An Ecommerce website designed with Tailwind and Vite.
+An Ecommerce website designed with Tailwind and VueJS.

 ## Credit